jiayinchen/projects/README.md

-# comp206
+# projects

-this repository is all the homework/exercises I did for my comp 206 class.
+this repository is some small code/projects that I did